 A rehab centre will follow up the alcohol detox process with a full treatment program that is geared towards changing the behaviour and attitudes of the patient.
 It is only through these sorts of changes that the patient’s life can be transformed – which is the goal and reward of recovery from alcohol abuse.

 It is this life-changing transformation that alcoholics find to be their motivation to continue working their program to stay in recovery from alcohol abuse.
-While they may start their journey towards recovery in order to avoid consequences they keep walking the path because of the positive rewards of no longer abusing alcohol.
+While they may start their process towards recovery in order to avoid consequences they keep walking the path because of the positive rewards of no longer abusing alcohol.

 The alcoholism treatment program offered at a rehab centre can be on an inpatient basis or alternatively patients can remain as outpatients.
-If they are on an inpatient program the patients will live on the property under the supervision of the addiction counseling team.
+If they are on an inpatient program the patients will live on the property under the supervision of the addiction counselling team.

 By contrast outpatient alcoholics will be allowed to sleep at home and come to the centre to attend group therapy and counselling sessions.
 Outpatient programs are better suited to patients who are able to handle the process of detoxification without full time medical care requiring the high level of support and structure that is offered in an inpatient alcohol abuse treatment.

-People who are in recovery from alcohol abuse find that their life improves in many areas – physical, psychological, social, vocational, and spiritual.
+People who are in recovery from alcohol abuse find that their life improves in many areas – physical, psychological, social, vocational and spiritual.
 By addressing all of these arenas of life the alcoholic is helped to improve their overall experience and perception of their life.

 Because alcoholism recovery is an ongoing process the patient will enjoy a lifelong process of self-development.